Student support: accessibility and reasonable adjustments

 Completing the form

 - On the form, you will be asked for information about yourself.
 This will then inform the type of support we offer.
 We ask that you provide us with as much information as possible.
-This is stored confidentially, and only viewed by the student support team.
+This is stored confidentially, and only viewed by the student support team and disability support librarian.

 - If you have supporting documentation, you can also upload this securely.
 (See documentation section below).